 Depending on the dog breed the pet parents are interested in, they may go to a municipal shelter or a specialized breeder.
 Dogs from both places need homes.
 However, there are some major differences in the way these facilities operate.

-To help you in this decision, we have broken down the different adoption types into three categories: pro, cons, and debunked myths.
-There are many misconceptions about breeders and shelters.
-However, many times, they’re just myths, and they should not stop you from adopting from one or the other.
+To help you in this decision, we’ve broken it down into three categories: pro, cons, and debunked myths.
+There are many misconceptions about dog breeders and shelters.
+However, many times, they’re just that – myths, and they should not stop you from adopting from one or the other.

 Adopting From A Shelter

-- The “kill” in “Kill shelters” means they don’t care about the animals.
+- Myth: The “kill” in “Kill shelters” means they don’t care about the animals.